-The Bachelor of Communication and Information Studies program at the American University in Dubai prepares practitioners and scholars to work in twenty-first century media.
+Bachelor of Communication And Information Studies (B.C.I.S.)
+Program practitioners and scholars to work in twenty-first century media.
 Graduates will be proficient in areas ranging from ethics and media policy to writing and production skills.
 They will be committed to providing the public with media content that meets local and regional needs and is global in outlook and standard.